R-Ross414/compiler-construction-2020/lecture-12.2.md

       return x0;
     }

+**Hint:** Write first a solution for Exercise 4 without if-then-else.
+This is basically Exercise 1.

 For the next exercise, we need to think about how to implement shadowing in Webassembly.
 As you can see, the variable `x0` is redeclared in the branches of the conditional.
 One way of solving the problem is to count the levels of scope and to have two copies of `x0`, one called `x0$0` and the other `x0$10`.

 **Exercise 5:** Write a Webassembly program that has the same observable behaviour as [`redeclare-in-if.cc`](Compiler-Assignments-5/redeclare-in-if.cc):